X

 • Have ringing in the ears

-• Any medicine can cause a severe allergic reaction.
+• Some people get severe pain in the shoulder and have difficulty moving the arm where the doctor gave the shot.
+This happens very rarely.
+Any medicine can cause a severe allergic reaction.
 Such reactions from a vaccine are very rare, estimated at about 1 in a million shots.
 These types of reactions would happen within a few minutes to a few hours after the vaccination.

 • As with any medicine, there is a very remote chance of a vaccine causing a serious injury or death.